bigfont/orchard-continuous-integration-demo/README.md

 - `.deployment`
 - `deploy.orchard.cmd`

-If the continuous integration doesn't "just work", you might have build problems in your remote server.
+If the continuous integration doesn't "just work", you might have build problems that are not related to Kudu (such as missing files in your repo.)

 ## More Info